 200-hPa Vector Wind Anomalies (m s-1)

-Note that shading denotes the magnitude of the anomalous wind vectors Westerly anomalies have weakened and remained located over the central Pacific for the last five days.
+Note that shading denotes the magnitude of the anomalous wind vectors Weak westerly wind anomalies are located over the central Pacific.
+Upper-level easterly anomalies are found in the eastern Pacific.

 Weekly Heat Content Evolution in the Equatorial Pacific